ThiagoEvoa/design_patterns/README.md

 # Strategy

 ## Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm very independently from clients that use it.

 ### Entrypoint
 ```java